Rainy River District School Board

-The Rainy River District School Board (known as English-language Public District School Board No. 5B prior to 1999) is a school board in the Canadian province of Ontario.
-The school board is the school district administrator for English language public schools in the Rainy River District, Ontario with approximately 3,300 students as of 2013.
-It operates schools in an administrative region of 10,886 km².
+The Rainy River District School Board (RRDSB), previously known as English-language Public District School Board No. 5B until 1999, is a school board in the province of Ontario, Canada.
+Serving as the primary school district administrator for English language public schools in the Rainy River District, Ontario, the board caters to approximately 2,557 students as of 2022.
+Its operational jurisdiction span across an administrative region covering 10,552 square kilometers.

 High schools

 Fort Frances High School

 Located in Fort Frances, Ontario, Fort Frances High School offers grades 7 through 12.
 It is the only high school in Fort Frances.

-Fort Frances High School began offering grades 7 and 8 starting in the 2016-17 school year.
-Grade 7/8 students from the neighbouring J.W.
+Fort Frances High School began offering grades 7 and 8 starting in the 2016–17 school year.
+Grade 7/8 students from the neighboring J.W.
 Walker Elementary will be transferred to Fort Frances High School and that school will only offer up to grade 6.